 One of the things you need to know in setting up a communal work place is the fact that employees there will have to undergo an adjustment period.
 It is a new set-up, after all.
 Not all of them are working for the same company or for the same goals.
 But the fact that they are in a communal work space shows that they desire to collaborate and engage.
 Give them a platform to do that.

-A survey revealed that majority do not mind working in flexible desks.
+A 2017 Global Coworking Survey revealed that majority do not mind working in flexible desks.
 Most would also like a meeting room or a café.
 These are common spaces that encourage dynamic collaboration, which make employees more creative and productive.

 You probably can’t give out free Starbucks just like Google.
 Well, you don’t have to.
 But can you provide a coffee maker or an espresso machine?
 These simple touches send out the message that you want the employees to be comfortable and to love staying at your place.
 An artwork, scent, plugs everywhere, a few potted greens, and soft music are just some of the small touches that will surely go a long way.